Take a good look at Louisville for many more family-friendly attractions and events to compliment your trip, or as an entire itinerary.

 You and your kids will be inspired by the skills of Louisville’s local hero when you fine tune your own technique and jump in the ring to shadowbox with Ali.
 Make sure to stop and admire the global collection of children’s artwork beautifully displayed in the 55-foot-long Hope and Dream Wall.

-A short bike ride, or car drive away, the family will love the view from the Joe's Crab Shack, oferring an array of seafood favorties for both the adults and kids.
+A short bike ride, or car drive away, the family will love the view from Doc's Cantina, offering an array of mexican street food for both the adults and kids.

 Photo op: Sit on Abe’s lap at the Lincoln Memorial, which tells the story of how, as a young man, Lincoln began developing his abhorrence of slavery while watching slaves being loaded onto riverboats on the Ohio River.

-- Take the scenic parkways, or a quick trip via the interstate, to the Louisville Zoo.
-Visit the polar bears and sea lions at the new Glacier Run, splash in the water park and feed a lorikeet, all hands-on-activities that will delight kids and grownups alike.
+Take the scenic parkways, or a quick trip via the interstate, to the Louisville Zoo.
+Visit the polar bears and sea lions at Glacier Run, splash in the water park and feed a lorikeet, all hands-on-activities that will delight kids and grownups alike.

-A brand new underground bike park, the only in the world opened in Febraury 2015 and offers extravagant riding for all ages.
+The only underground bike park in the world offers extravagant riding for all ages.
 Bikes can also be rented so no worry about bringing one!

 For the adventuresome, glide behind a certified tour guide on the 2 hour underground MEGA Zips.
 It’s five zip lines and three challenge bridges leading you into never before seen sections of the manmade cavern.